Proposed Student Discipline Rules | Chapter 392-400 WAC

 OSPI is proposing substantial changes to Chapter 392-400 of the Washington Administrative Code (WAC).
 This chapter provides rules for how a public school district may administer student discipline, including notice for parents and due process protections for students who are suspended or expelled.

-OSPI welcomes and encourages comments on the proposed rules.
-Please submit written comments to Dierk Meierbachtol, OSPI Chief Legal Officer, by November 13, 2017 at 5:00 p.m.
+OSPI welcomes and encourages comments on the proposed supplemental revisions.
+Please submit written comments to Dierk Meierbachtol, OSPI Chief Legal Officer, by July 17, 2018, at 5:00 p.m.

 Dierk Meierbachtol, Chief Legal Officer